 UH West Oʻahu’s commitment to teaching and lifelong learning is supported by its dedication to both theoretical and applied research.
 By supporting research projects that connect undergraduate education to real-world problems, it strives to transform society toward greater ecological sustainability, social equity, health, and well-being.

-UH West Oʻahu offers students the opportunity to pursue hands-on research through grant-funded programs such as the Institute for Engaged Scholarship or the Kikaha Undergraduate Research Program, and access to databases and archives housed in the James & Abigail Campbell Library, Center for Labor Education and Research, and the ʻUluʻulu archives.
+UH West Oʻahu offers students the opportunity to pursue hands-on research through grant-funded programs such as the Institute for Research & Engaged Scholarship or the Kikaha Undergraduate Research Program, and access to databases and archives housed in the James & Abigail Campbell Library, Center for Labor Education and Research, and the ʻUluʻulu archives.

 The James & Abigail Campbell Library provides access to more than 210,000 electronic books and 30,500 print books, and features 94 research databases.
 The UH West O’ahu DSpace repository provides UH West O’ahu faculty, staff, students, researchers and community members long-term access and storage of scholarly, creative, and administrative digital content.
 The repository is provided and maintained by the Library in collaboration with the University of Hawaiʻi System.

 The Library features three group study rooms that UH West O’ahu students can reserve for research or group collaborations.
 It houses special collections including the Honouliuli Archive, and sections highlighting Senator Daniel K. Inouye, Hawaiian/Pacific research and studies, and Faculty Professional Development.